Pintool Regions

 -control start:icount:100,repeat:3

-The controller will fire a start event, once 100 instructions are executed.
-Then it will "re-arm" the icount alarm, and fire a start event after additional 00 instructions are executed.
-This is repeated again.
-So 3 'start' events are fired, each 100 instructions.
-As opposed to using the ":count3" syntax, which will fire a single start event, only once the condition of 100 instructions is reached for the 3rd time.
+The controller fires a start event once 100 instructions run.
+Then it re-arms the icount alarm, and fires a start event after additional 100 instructions run.
+This is repeated.
+So three start events are fired for each 100 instructions.
+As opposed to using the :count3 syntax, which fires a single start event, only once the condition of 100 instructions is reached for the third time.

-Omitting the repeat count
+Omitting the repeat count:

 -control start:icount:100,repeat

-Multiple alarms in a chain
+Multiple Alarms in a Chain

-Alarm chain is a sequence of alarms, separated by the ',' character, where each alarm is activated only after the previous one was fired.
-So the ',' character applies an order between the proceeding alarm and the following alarm.
+Each instance of the -control knob defines an alarm chain.
+An alarm chain is a sequence of alarms, separated by the , character, where each alarm is activated only after the previous one was fired.
+So the , character applies an order between the proceeding alarm and the following alarm.

 Example: